15 Craziest Requests People Have Made on Airplanes

 “I forgot something.
 Can you turn the plane around?”

 Yes, it’s incredibly frustrating to forget an item at home, especially when you’re embarking on a long trip.
 But considering that you’re not the only one on the plane, the fact that you left your sunscreen at home is not reason enough for the entire plane to make an emergency landing.
-These are the craziest reasons flights have been delayed.
+These are the bizarre reasons flights have been delayed.

 “Can you fly the plane lower?
 My wife is scared of heights.”